tony-jones/slick/README.md

 ## Overview

-Frankenstein is a responsive front-end framework that doesn’t use any JavaScript frameworks.
+Slick is a responsive front-end framework that doesn’t use any JavaScript frameworks.
 It pulls in inspiration and some features from frameworks such as Twitter Bootstrap, Materialize, Material Design Lite, and other article I have read in the past.
-Hence the name Frankenstein.
+Hence the name Slick.

 ## Use in Your project

-CDN links to come with examples of how to include in your HTML will use https://cdnjs.com/ to host frankenstein.css and frankenstein.js Version for development and minified version for production.
+CDN links to come with examples of how to include in your HTML will use https://cdnjs.com/ to host slick.css and slick.js Version for development and minified version for production.

 ## Building From Source